tsaopy/tsaopy.github.io/info-method.md

 It's also not possible to set up relations between each parameter, such as $b_1 = 4 a_1$.
 Each parameter will be treated as independent from the others (you may however, find correlations after getting the results of the fitting).

-## The MCMC fitting
+## MCMC fitting

 MCMC is a method to find a posterior distribution for a set of parameters, given some previous knowledge about the parameters (in the form of prior probability distributions), and new observations which are subject to the model.
-An in depth explanation is given in the official [emcee documentation](https://emcee.readthedocs.io/en/stable/tutorials/line/).
+An in depth explanation is given in von Toussaint (2011).
+Another option to read about the fundamentals of MCMC is the [emcee documentation](https://emcee.readthedocs.io/), and the papers they cite.

-So, in order to apply the MCMC method we need three things, a model, a prior probability distribution for each parameter of the model, and a set of observations to which we'll fit the model.

-### More about priors
+### Comment about priors, posteriors, PDFs etc

 When approaching MCMC for the first time the concepts of priors and posteriors might not be very clear.
-When we talk about those two, the mathematical objects which describe them are probability density functions, such as the normal (aka Gaussian) that might be familiar.
-So both priors and posteriors are PDFs, but the prior is the PDF that represented what we knew about the parameter before applying the MCMC method, and the posterior is the PDF that represents our knowledge about the parameter after MCMC, it's "the result" of solving the MCMC problem.
+When we talk about those two, the mathematical objects which describe them are probability density functions, such as the normal (aka Gaussian) distribution that most should be familiar with.
+So both priors and posteriors are PDFs, but the prior is the PDF that represents what we knew about the parameter before applying the MCMC, and the posterior is the PDF that represents the knowledge about the parameter after updating our understanding with MCMC, it's "the result" of solving the MCMC problem.

-Here are two examples of setting up priors.
+Here is a basic example of setting up a prior.

 Suppose we have an object, and we want to express what we know about its mass.
-Before weighing it we know the mass of a regular object must be a positive finite number, so:
+Before weighing it, we know the mass of a regular object must be a positive finite number, so:

 1. It must be greater than zero.
 2. It must be lower than some upper bound $M$.